 There is a sleek nato neck, rosewood fretboard, and 19 frets in total, which are all easily accessible through the 12th fret cutaway on the treble side.

 Aside from this, an additional highlight is the Yamaha-designed System 61 preamp and A.R.T. two-way pickup system.
 This feature amplifies the classical guitar’s rich tone naturally while offering maximum capacity in the way of sound shaping through the onboard control panel.
 It is a go-to guitar for many customers that are looking to combine low-budget shopping with quality content.

-This classical guitar is imported made in North American with radiused fingerboard for added ease and comfort.
+This classical guitar is imported and made in North American with a radiused fingerboard for added ease and comfort.
 La Patrie’s classical guitar has been a favorite among many customers because of its simple look yet high quality and clear sound.
 The fretboard of this guitar is designed to help your finger curve around and grip the neck with strings making them much more easy to play, thus making the playing experience more comfortable.

 La Patrie’s Etude guitar is the most popular model in the lineup since many are buying this for the double function truss rod with the dimension of 42 x 14.8 x 5.5 inches.
 It is very durable, thanks to the wood used in these tops that can be found only in previously fallen cedar trees that have an average age of about 800 years.
 The nylon string is finished off with an intricate rosette, cream binding, rosewood fingerboard, and bridge as well as Tusq nuts and fully compensated saddles by Graphtech.